williamouyang/okta.github.io/docs/api/rest/policy.md

 ##### Request Example
 {:.api .api-resquest .api-request-example}

 **Note:** This is a strict PUT.
 Any missing item is set to its default value.
-For example if `priorityOrder` is missing from the policy body, the item moves to the lowest priority order in the policy.
+For example if `priorityOrder` is missing, the item moves to the lowest priority order in the policy.

 ~~~json
 {